Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 toc: true
 ---

 [Earlier](https://cookncode.com/twincat/2021/02/07/preventing-page-faults-from-references.html) I talked about how you can prevent page faults from references.
-In this post I try to show a complete overview of page fault origins and how to prevent them.
+In this post, I try to show a complete overview of page fault origins and how to prevent them.

 ## Page faults in TwinCAT
 You probably came across the following error message when you activated a configuration.
 The error says there is a *Page Fault*.
 This message was always quite puzzling to me when I started programming PLCs.